League-of-Foundry-Developers/bug-reporter/README.md

 ### How does it work?

 The module looks at all activated modules and the system which have both `allowBugReporter: true` and a `bugs` field which meets the following criteria in the manifest:
-1. is a Github repo
+1. is a Github or Gitlab repo
 2. ends in `/issues`

-If both of these are met, the form is submittable to our API endpoint which first runs some sanity checks against malicious intent before submitting the issue via Github's API.
-All of the bugs submitted will come from the [`leagueoffoundryvttdevs`](https://github.com/leagueoffoundryvttdevs) account.
+If both of these are met, the form is submittable to our API endpoint which first runs some sanity checks against malicious intent before submitting the issue via Github's/Gitlab's API.
+All of the bugs submitted will come from the [`leagueoffoundryvttdevs`](https://github.com/leagueoffoundryvttdevs) account on Github, or from the [`leagueoffvttdevs`](https://gitlab.com/leagueoffvttdevs) account on Gitlab.